Pupils in Key Stage 5 are aged between 16 – 19 years old and are taught in ability groups similar to but smaller than their mainstream peers.

 - Functional Skills in English, Maths and ICT – Entry Levels 1-3 and Levels 1-2.
 (Year 14 only)

-- Arts Award (to be offered Summer term 2016) – Discover, Explore, Bronze Award (Level 1) and Silver Award (Level 2)
+- Arts Award – Discover, Explore, Bronze Award (Level 1) and Silver Award (Level 2)

 - Open Awards accredited courses; Entry Levels 1-3 and Levels 1-2.
-Qualifications cover a range of Vocational Learning.
+Qualifications cover a range of Vocational and Personal Learning including employability.

 - Students on the Further Education College Link course with Accrington and Rossendale College will achieve Edexcel accredited courses.
 These include Entry Level 2 and 3.